-The 1996 QA/QC results for the three sites have been compiled into a summary that represents the performance of the reservation as a whole.
-In past years, the results were reported separately for each of the three site analytical laboratories.
-In 1995, the three laboratories were combined into a single entity, the Analytical Services Organization.
-The 1996 results are based on data from the Analytical Services Organization, ESD, the ORNL Industrial Hygiene Department, and the ETTP Technical Division.
+The 1997 QA/QC results for the three sites have been compiled into a summary that represents the performance of the reservation as a whole.
+Before 1996, the results were reported separately for each of the three site analytical laboratories.
+In 1995, the three site service laboratories were combined into a single entity, the Analytical Services Organization.
+The 1997 results are based on data from the Analytical Services Organization, ESD, the ORNL Industrial Hygiene Department, and the ETTP Technical Division.